 - Imagine a new kind of sport or musical instrument

 - Imagine a way to save water in a drought

 - Imagine a new kind of food that could feed everyone on the planet

-- Imagine a special tool or product that could help people get along better
+- Imagine a way that could help people get along better

 Talk about the influence of constraints.
 Constraints make you more resourceful and that helps drive creativity.
 How did the outline of the paperclip influence the drawings?
 Even though it was surprising at first, did it make you faster and freer in coming up with solutions?
 How did it feel that you weren't in control of the original shape?

 In relationship to Creative Power, the exercise is meant to:

 - Illustrate how constraints force you to think beyond the usual solutions.